DrewTCurrie/55ATAT/README.md

 - Self-triggering attendance events for Attendees.
 - Interface for check-in, allowing Attendees to check-in within 1 minute of entering the building.
 - Audible and visual notifications for successful and unsuccessful attendance events.
+- Tracking of Tarde, Absent, Incomplete, and Late (TAIL) violations.

 ### Reporting
 - Export attendance records in PTC administrator accepted format.